Tony Clement

-Moving to federal politics, he was a candidate for the leadership of the Conservative Party of Canada after its formation from the merger of the Progressive Conservative and Canadian Alliance parties in 2003.
+He was a candidate for the leadership of the Conservative Party of Canada after its formation from the merger of the Progressive Conservative and Canadian Alliance parties in 2003.
 He lost to Stephen Harper.
-Clement won the seat of Parry Sound—Muskoka in the 2006 federal election, defeating incumbent Liberal cabinet minister Andy Mitchell.
+Clement won the seat of Parry Sound-Muskoka in the 2006 federal election, defeating incumbent Liberal cabinet minister Andy Mitchell.
 The Conservatives formed government in that election and Clement was appointed Minister of Health and Minister for FedNor.
 He also later served as President of the Treasury Board.
 Clement was re-elected despite the Conservative defeat in the 2015 election.
 On July 12, 2016, he announced his second bid for the leadership of the Conservative Party but withdrew on October 13, 2016.

-From his initial election in 2006, Clement sat as a Conservative member until he resigned at the request of Conservative leader Andrew Scheer on November 7, 2018 due to a sexting scandal.
+From his initial election in 2006, Clement sat as a Conservative member until he resigned at the request of Conservative leader Andrew Scheer on November 7, 2018, due to a sexting scandal.